 Several implementers expressed concern about continued delays if the T2WG did not create a general questionnaire that could be implemented immediately.

 The T2WG proposal includes the set of questions—three each to assess equipment viability and program influence—that could make up the questionnaire for the very low, low, and medium thresholds.
-See the proposed questionnaire and scoring structure in Table 5 on page 43.
+See the proposed questionnaire and scoring structure in Table 5 on page 46.

+In response to final drafts of this report, CPUC Staff stated: “CPUC Staff expects that it is necessary to develop the range of possible types of evidence that should or could be looked for than engage an expert team with in-depth experience in designing and implementing survey and interview instruments to produce the needed instruments.
+It was not appropriate for the T2WG to try to develop the details of the instrument but should have focused on the higher level issues of evidence types.”

-Proposed Questions on Program Influence
+Questions on Program Influence

 The T2WG proposal for the very low, low, and medium tier levels is to assess program influence using the following three questions: